grumpyjames/birding-almanac/sites/Farne_Islands.md

 ### Getting there

 You will need to take a boat from Seahouses.
-Getting to Seahouses is best done by car; there are rumours of buses.
+Getting to Seahouses is best done by car; there are only rumours of buses.
 Go in late May-June for the best views of Puffins with beaks full of sand-eels, and for the full on terns-pecking-at-your-head experiences.

 Boats will allow you to land on only two of the islands as part of normal operation: Staple Island and Inner Farne.
 The amount of swell